-German shepherd dogs (GSD) are noble, diligent, loyal and highly intelligent dogs.
-They are large in size and have very streamlined, athletic builds which make them both strong and agile.
+German shepherd dogs (GSD) are noble, diligent, loyal, and highly intelligent dogs.
+They are large in size and have very streamlined, athletic builds that make them both strong and agile.
 Though they are excellent herding dogs, German shepherds are very well suited to work as service animals, such as guide dogs for the blind.
 They are excellent performing as working dogs, especially in police and military operations.
 They also make highly effective guard dogs.
 Of course, the German shepherd dog also makes a wonderful companion in the right home.

 Height: 22 to 26 inches

 Coat and Color: Coarse, medium-length double coat.
 Most colors are acceptable, such as bicolor, black and tan, black and cream, black and red, black and silver, solid black, gray, sable.
 Note that blue or liver is unfavorable based on breed standard.
 White is not an acceptable color based on breed standard.

 Life Expectancy: 7 to 10 years

 Characteristics of the German Shepherd

 The ancestors of German shepherd dogs acted as both servants and companions to humans for hundreds of years.
 Developed from old shepherd and farm dogs, the GSD we know today was first introduced in Germany in 1899.
 Captain Max von Stephanitz is credited with the breed's beginnings.